ibm-cloud-docs/vpc/backup_service_vpc_create_policy.md

 You're not required to create a backup plan when you create a backup policy, but it's good practice to create at least one backup plan with your policy.
 {: tip}

-## Creating a backup policy and plan in the UI
+## Creating a backup policy and plan in the console
 {: #backup-policy-create-ui}
 {: ui}

 You can use the UI to create a backup policy and plan.

-### Creating a backup policy in the UI
+### Creating a backup policy in the console
 {: #backup-provisioning-page-ui}

 Use the following steps to create a backup policy by using the UI.